zschaeffer/dsp/03-command_line.md

 ### Q1.
 Cheat Sheet of Commands

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
-Here's a list of bash commands that are widely used and helpful:
+Here's a list of items with which you should be familiar:
+* show current working directory path
 * creating a directory
 * deleting a directory
 * creating a file using `touch` command